 Bacterial vaginosis (BV) also increases the risk of developing a sexually transmitted infection (STI).
 However, BV is not considered an STI.

-BV is the vaginal infection most likely to affect women between the ages of 15 and 44 years.
+BV is the vaginal infection most likely to affect women between the ages of

 Fast facts about bacterial vaginitis